AppSafetyTech/safesdk-android/README.md

 |    Cloned  App    	|     yes    	|  The app has multiple instances in current device 	|
 |  Tampered Package 	|     yes    	|        Verify the integrity of the package        	|

+# Issues
+We use [Github issues](https://github.com/AppSafetyTech/safesdk-android/issues) to track bugs and enhancements.
+- If you find a bug please fill out an issue report.
+Provide as much information as possible.
+- If you think of a great idea please fill out an issue as a proposal for your idea.